Birds come in all shapes, sizes and colors. We cover the questions that will help you choose the right bird for your family and lifestyle.

 We might as well get this one out of the way, right out of the gate.
-It is simply illegal to keep most kinds of birds as pets in Australia.
+It is simply illegal to keep most kinds of birds as pets in the United States and most other countries.
 When you’re looking at all the pet bird options on the Internet, some of them will be ruled out by local law.
-For example, the sport of falconry has been illegal here for decades, so a pet peregrine falcon would be out of the question.
+For example, Quaker parrots are banned in seven states.

-Australia has federal laws governing which birds can be pets, and the states and territories also have local laws.
+The country has federal laws governing which birds can be pets, and the states and cities also have local laws.
 Check to make sure your pick is legal in your area.

 Considering the local legal issues brings us to another question: Are you planning to move?
 Ever?
-A bird that is legal in New South Wales might not be legal in Victoria.
-There are many species that may not be taken out of or into Australia.
+A bird that is legal in Washington might not be legal in Florida.
+There are many species that may not be taken out of or into the United States.

 Some of the parrots live longer than humans do.
 This is a serious commitment.
 If you choose one of these, you will need to plan for arrangements for its care after you pass on.
 Doves and finches have shorter life spans than the average parrot.
 Also, finches can be re-homed with less stress to the animal, if the birds outlive their keeper.
 Parrots tend to become very attached to their humans.

 The proper food, veterinary fees, and accessories for pet birds can prove to be expensive.
 Count on an average of $100 or so per month, for a pair of small conures.
 By contrast, the food and accessories for a handful of finches run less than half that.
 If you need to worry much about the cost of the bird itself or the cage, your budget probably can’t handle the parrots, softbills, or doves.

 Are you living in an apartment?
 Find out if there are any noise restrictions.
 It’s amazing how much sound some birds can produce.
 These vocal talents might narrow down your choices.